-I chose their Sport Natural Sunscreen SPF 45 for a clear reason.
+I chose Jason Sport Natural Sunscreen SPF 45 for a clear reason.
 I wanted to use it for cycling and hiking and I didn’t want my skin to get wet after being active for a few minutes.
-This sunscreen is sweat and water resistant and I can confirm this is true, it worked very well when I was active.
+This sunscreen is sweat and water-resistant and I can confirm this is true, it worked very well when I was active.

 The SPF 30 sunscreen did a good job at protecting from sunburn but my boyfriend didn’t love it.
 He wanted the sunscreen from Green People instead!

 Unfortunately, Jason use Phenoxyethanol in their sunscreens which some people may react to.
 They also use chemical UV filters such as Homosalate and Octocrylene which have moderate toxicity concerns (this is something I learnt later on and for this reason, I wouldn’t recommend them although they are an affordable brand and don’t use nanoparticles in their sunscreens).

 Finally, I wanted to mention Kimberly Sayer facial moisturiser which has SPF30 and is suitable for acne-prone skin.
 This is another sunscreen which I wouldn’t recommend.
 I tried a few samples of this sunscreen and it didn’t really protect my face very well as my skin got red.
 I am not the only one which had this problem.
 You can read more reviews here.
 It also contains lemon oil which makes skin more sensitive to light, therefore causing brown spots.
 Avoid! (although I love how light it is and everything else but not a great sunscreen otherwise)